pragmint/open-practices/practices/clean-git-history.md

 Based on this analysis, develop guidelines for when to commit changes, aiming for logical breakpoints or completion of significant functionality.
 Discuss as a team and adjust practices accordingly.

-### Collaborative Commit Exercise

-Simulate a collaborative coding session where multiple developers work on different parts of the same project.
-Implement clear guidelines for commit messages, branch naming conventions, and merging strategies.
-After the session, review the commit history together to identify any conflicts or inconsistencies and discuss how to improve collaborative practices.

 ### Git Bisect Debugging

 Introduce the git bisect tool and demonstrate its usage in identifying problematic commits.
 Set up a mock scenario where a bug is introduced in the codebase, and have team members use git bisect to pinpoint the exact commit causing the issue.

-### Git Log Exploration

-Teach team members how to use git log with various options (--grep etc.) to search for specific commits related to tickets or features.
-This exercise will improve their ability to navigate and utilize Git history effectively.

 ## Resources